The Secret Country is the setting of a series of fantasy novels by Pamela Dean.

 - Longing for Fictionland: The Carroll children in The Secret Country had a long, elaborate fantasy game about said country for years.
 They thought it was a fantasy of their own creation.
 It wasn't.
 Once they're involved with the actual place and its people, not only the real world but their old fantasy looks dull and wrong by comparison.

 - Magic Music: The Flute of Cedric.

 - Ooh, Me Accent's Slipping: In the first two Secret Country books, the Carrolls impersonate the royal children and everything depends on their maintaining this facade.
 People in the Secret Country speak Early Modern English, more or less, with formal and casual styles.
 The children do well with this when they remember to use it.
 But they frequently lapse into 20th-century American English.
 Nobody seems to notice.
+Same with the writing system; the Secret Country has several alphabets, but when Ted writes a letter using regular Roman letters, nobody thinks it's strange.
 Either they are all hearing what they want to hear, or given the reason the kids are there in the first place, maybe A Wizard Did It.

 - Our Werewolves Are Different: In The Dubious Hills, where the enchantment that turns people into werewolves cancels the one that gives the Dubious Hills' inhabitants their "knowledge".

 - Parental Abandonment: The royal children all have Missing Moms and distant fathers — which proves most convenient.
 As does the fact that their real world alter-egos' parents are all in Australia.
 They even bring this up; "there seems to be a shortage of mothers around here" or words to that effect.